What Are Federal Trucking Regulations?

 Truck Regulations & Your Truck Accident Case

-Atlee Hall has years of experience handling truck accident cases.
+Atlee Hall has years of experience handling truck accident cases in Lancaster, PA.
 Our success is primarily due to our in-depth investigations and trial preparation.
 We dive deep into your case to uncover not only what happened at the time of your crash but also to learn about the truck driver and trucking company’s history.
 We assess all the evidence to determine whether your case involved a regulatory violation.

 We also work with highly respected trucking experts who understand the close connection between non-compliance and negligence.
 Motor carriers and drivers who breach their legal duties put everyone on the road in harm’s way.
 We work to put a stop to that.